zuazo/chef-encrypted-attributes/API.md

 An exception is thrown if any error arises in the encryption process.

+This method **requires admin privileges**.
+So in most cases, cannot be used from cookbooks.

 ### Chef::EncryptedAttribute.update_on_node(name, attr_ary [, config])

 Updates who can read the attribute.